adinathshinde8010851905/b14-2/README.md

 # b14-2
-This is my first Git Repository
+This is my first Git Repository.
+Author -Adinath Shinde